ajuggler/ppp-solutions/README.md

 # ppp-solutions
- Solutions to the homeworks of the Plutus Pioneer Program 3rd Cohort
+ Solutions to the homework assignments of the Plutus Pioneer Program - 3rd Cohort